collocations.org

 all year long

-I''ve been waiting for this moment all year long.
+I've been waiting for this moment all year long.

-all (the) year round
+all the year round (BrE), all year round

 The city tour runs all the year round.

-She''s only ten years old.
+She's only ten years old.

-early/late in the year, a time of year
+a time of year

-It''s usually much colder at this time of year.
+It's usually much colder at this time of year.

-the turn of the year
+the turn of the year (esp.
+BrE)

 The team has suffered a loss of form since the turn of the year.